What Are The

 “Fast, Hassle-Free Quality Care for Union Workers

-When a union member gets hurt, they can quickly see a doctor and get quality care.
-They also have someone, called an ombudsperson, to talk to right away.
+When a Union member gets hurt, they can quickly see a doctor and get quality care.
+They also have someone called an ombudsperson to talk to right away.
 This person is there to help and guide them for free.
-Sometimes, with the old system, people waited along time for treatment, leading to fights and even legal battles.
+Sometimes, with the traditional system, people waited a long time for treatment, leading to fights and even legal battles.

 The ombudsperson's job is to speed things up.
 They make sure injured workers get their treatments and benefits fast, and they keep an eye on everything.
 If problems come up, they step in before it gets worse.
 When workers return to their jobs sooner, they don't lose as much pay.
 It also helps employers save money on insurance costs in the long run.